 – home made bread.
 We managed to eat home made bread from mixing flour with water and the whole deal, not buying that ready to bake crap, for about 20 days in July.
 We would bake once and the bread would be enough for the two of us for about 4 days without spoiling.
 Not a bad deal and it’s dirt cheap!

 – whole roasted chicken: used and reused.
-One of the best things that we discovered this month and extremely cheap: the legs and wings would make one meal, the chicken’s breast would result in an amazing Caesar salad which would be the second meal, the leftovers were used by myself for some delicious chicken sandwiches and we used the carcass to make chicken stock.
+One of the best things that we discovered this month and extremely cheap: the legs and wings would make one meal, the chicken’s breast would result in an amazing Caesar’s salad which would be the second meal, the leftovers were used by myself for some delicious chicken sandwiches or you can use the wings to prepare some delicious chicken stock.
 Healthy, delicious and not that time consuming to make this a big no-no.

 – all sorts of salads.
 Since its summer and we live nearby a farmer’s market where prices are dirt cheap, we decided to take advantage of all the seasonal veggies, the delicious veggies grown locally and eat them in any form or shape.
 Eating them raw in salads and steamed (those steamed baby carrots are simply delicious) resulted in us having some extremely healthy and insanely cheap meals.